Frequently Asked Questions

 Hormone Replacement Therapy (HRT) is used to supplement or replace hormones that the body no longer produces in optimal quantities.

 Bioidentical Hormone Replacement Therapy is comprised of plant-derived hormones that are chemically similar or structurally identical to those produced by the body.
-Bioidentical HRT includes commercially available medications approved by the U.S. Food and Drug Administration (FDA), as well as compounded medications that are not considered FDA-approved.
-Bioidentical hormones include estradiol and micronized progesterone.
+Bioidentical HRT includes compounded medications formulated an dosed to your specific needs, as well as FDA approved commercially available medications.

-Synthetic Hormone Replacement Therapy is artificially manufactured from man-made chemical compounds.
-This does not mean these medications are inferior to bioidentical formulations, it just means they interact differently with target hormone receptors in the body and may produce more side effects.
-Synthetic HRT is primarily found in commercially available medications approved by the FDA.
+Synthetic Hormone Replacement Therapy is artificially manufactured from man-made chemical compounds and interact differently with target hormone receptors in the body.
+As a result, synthetic hormones confer a higher risk profile and may produce more side effects as compared to bioidentical formulations.
+Synthetic HRT is primarily found in FDA approved commercially available medications.

 -